jounilammi/GameScoresAPI/meetings.md

 * **DATE: February 24th, 2020**
 * **ASSISTANTS: Mika Oja**

-set_nullable, nullable = true
-ondelete = "SET NULL" pitää olla myös nullable = True foreign_key päälle laitto harkka 1 sidenote: foreign key

-Kysyttävää 3 harkasta/tehtvistä:
 ### 20 Minutes
-In this meeting we went trough our database design and implementation
+In this meeting we went trough our database design and implementation.

 ### Action points
 In this meeting we got some feedback: